mattheww/gomill/gomill_docs/competitions.rst

 error.

-You can send standard error for a particular player to :file:`/dev/null` using the Player setting :setting:`discard_stderr`.
+You can send standard error for a particular player to :file:`/dev/null` using the player setting :setting:`discard_stderr`.
 This can be used for players which like to send copious diagnostics to stderr, but if possible it is better to configure the player not to do that, so that any real error messages aren't hidden (eg with a command line option like ``fuego --quiet``).